vikasboss/Low-Level-Design-In-TypeScript/README.md

-# Low-Level Design in Node.js
+# Low-Level Design in Typescipt

-This repository provides examples and exercises for low-level design concepts implemented in Node.js.
+This repository provides examples and exercises for low-level design concepts implemented in TypeScript.
 It covers various topics related to object-oriented programming, TypeScript, SOLID principles, and design patterns.

 ## Order of Learning